-- "HRD-Division of Human Resource Development" as the NSF division - "Alliances for Minority Participation (AMP)" for the NSF program (LSAMP was previously known as AMP)
+- "EES-Division of Equity for Excellence in STEM" as the NSF division - "Alliances for Minority Participation (AMP)"" for the NSF program (LSAMP was previously known as AMP)

 Proposals failing to clearly identify the appropriate program/activity may be returned without review at the discretion of NSF program staff.
 Grants.gov users should refer to Chapter VI of the NSF Grants.gov Application Guide for guidance about entering NSF Unit Consideration information.
 The program solicitation number will be pre-populated by Grants.gov on the NSF Grant Application Cover Page.